NormalVR/Normcore-Documentation/src/realtime/common-questions.md

 No. Normcore uses metadata on the prefab in order to connect RealtimeComponents on all clients.

 ### Why would a RealtimeComponent's model remain null?
-The model is set by Realtime when you connect the room.
+The model is set by Realtime when you connect to the room.
 This will only fail if Realtime doesn't receive a reference to the RealtimeComponent.
 This can happen if:

 1. The model was instantiated with Unity’s Instantiate API instead of Normcore’s Realtime.Instantiate.
 The solution is to call Realtime.Instantiate().
 2. The prefab in Unity is corrupt, so the RealtimeComponent does not appear in the component list on the RealtimeView, and models are not created for those components.